U.S. Citizenship and Immigration Services, Department of Homeland Security.

 (2) Title of the Form/Collection: H-1B Registration Tool.

-(3) Agency form number, if any, and the applicable component of the DHS sponsoring the collection: No agency form number; USCIS.
+(3) Agency form number, if any, and the applicable component of the DHS sponsoring the collection: OMB-64; USCIS.

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: The estimated total number of respondents for the information collection H-1B Registration Tool is 192,918 and the estimated hour burden per response is .5 hours.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: The estimated total number of business or other for-profit respondents for the information collection H-1B Registration Tool is 35,500 with an estimated 3 responses per respondents and an estimated hour burden per response of 1.083 hours.
+The estimated total number of attorney respondents for the information collection H-1B Registration Tool is 4,500 with an estimated 38 responses per respondents and an estimated hour burden per response of 1.083 hours.

 End Supplemental Information